 Much of the discussion around HFC architectures has historically emphasized upgrades to downstream bandwidth from an MSO’s headend to the consumer.
 However, the proliferation of services like dedicated internet access (DIA) and high definition streaming is now leading MSOs to focus on also improving their upstream capabilities, from the consumer to the headend.
 Overall, the issue is one of competitiveness; MSOs are increasingly interested in the bottom-line question of simultaneously advancing and simplifying their HFC networks for maximum efficiency.

-Although distributed access architectures (DAA) like Remote PHY (R-PHY) can address these issues successfully, the challenge lies in first preparing legacy HFC networks to support corresponding advanced protocols like DWDM.
+Although distributed access architectures (DAA) like Remote PHY (R-PHY) can address these issues successfully, the challenge lies in first preparing legacy HFC networks to support corresponding physical layer technologies like DWDM.
 Essentially, it is a question of shifting from analog to digital.
 In this blog, we examine the role digital return technology is playing in upgrading HFC networks’ upstream performance and how Precision OT is enabling this trend.

 How Digital Return Technology Works